jonthebeef/cursordone/tasks/update-task-view-and-edit-dialog-layout-1736595264939.md

   - Fixed state management to ensure task updates are immediately reflected in the UI
   - Added proper error handling and loading states
   - Improved visual hierarchy with consistent spacing and styling
+  - Fixed dependencies display to properly show dependent tasks with their refs, titles, and epics
+  - Added click-through navigation between dependent tasks

 The task view and edit dialog now provides a more consistent and polished experience that matches the create task dialog.